happyduck-git/happyduck-git/README.md

 <p>
 I try not to depend heavily on 3rd party frameworks unless they are very essenstial to my projects.
 <br>
- Still there some that I always feel thanksful for:
+ Still there some that I always feel thankful for:
 <li>Nuke, Gifu, Lottie, RxSwift, Firebase, Supabase</li>

 </p>
 <p>
 Also interested in VisionOS.
-Love to hear and share about the knowledege.
+Love to hear and share about the knowledge
 <br>
 Thank you for reading!
 </p>